-The Leopardi Centre is delighted to welcome its first four Honorary Research Fellows, appointed in April 2013:
+The Leopardi Centre is delighted to welcome our Honorary Research Fellows:

 Dr Fabio Camilletti

 Fabio Camilletti studied at the Scuola Normale Superiore di Pisa, St John’s College Oxford, the University of Paris 4-Sorbonne, and the University of Birmingham, and since 2010 has been Assistant Professor in Italian at the University of Warwick.
 His research interests include Leopardi and Italian Romanticism, Dante Gabriel Rossetti, Sade, Aby Warburg, and the intersections between literature, philosophy of history, and psychoanalysis.
 He recently published the monograph Classicism and Romanticism in Italian Literature with Pickering & Chatto, including as an appendix the first English translation of Leopardi’s Discorso di un italiano intorno alla poesia romantica (co-authored with Gabrielle Sims), and is finalizing the volume Leopardi’s Nymphs: Grace, Melancholy, and the Uncanny, forthcoming with Legenda in November 2013.
 At present, he is completing a project on the Classicist/Romantic quarrel in Bourbon Restoration Italy (1816-1827) funded by the British Academy.